Twenty Required Checklists Before Launching Your WordPress Website

 The favicon next to a website’s name in the browser tab is a key piece of any site’s individuality.
 Several theme providers will comprise the Favicon sizing, selection and implementation exclusive of their theme settings.
 But, if that doesn’t occur to be the instance and the website is omitted one, you can utilize a plugin to ensure it’s fixed there and work on all the browsers.

 Test 8: Formulate 404s

-If you have checked every link, however it can happen that a visitor types in a page name wrongly and gets redirected to an error page with message “Page Not Found”, you should have accounted with the proper branding to improve the UX.
+If you have checked every link, however, it can happen that a visitor types in a page name wrongly and gets redirected to an error page with the message “Page Not Found”, you should have accounted for the proper branding to improve the UX.
 You can generate a custom 404-page message using a plugin.